gridsome/gridsome.org/docs/how-it-works.md

 ### PRPL-pattern
-Gridsome follows the [PRPL-pattern by Google.](https://developers.google.com/web/fundamentals/performance/prpl-pattern/) and optimizes your site automaticly.
+Gridsome follows the [PRPL-pattern by Google.](https://developers.google.com/web/fundamentals/performance/prpl-pattern/) and optimizes your site automatically.
 You don't need to be a performance expert to make fast websites with Gridsome.
 Your site gets almost perfect scores on Google lighthouse out-of-the-box.
 These are some of the performance steps that Gridsome takes care of:

 - Image compressing & lazy-loading ⚡️
 - CSS & JS minification ⚡️